sourcegraph/about/blogposts/2021/workspaces-of-sourcegraph.md

 While our research is far from complete, we thought you might find a breakdown of the visual characteristics of where our team writes code of interest.

 ## Light/dark mode and contrast
-Three quarters of our engineers preferred a dark theme over a light theme.
-Curiously, the majority of dark mode users chose a low contrast between code and background.
-Backgrounds colors averaged 85% black while the  primary code color to background contrast ratio was around 9 to 1.
+Three-quarters of our engineers preferred a dark theme over a light theme.
+Curiously, the majority of our dark mode users chose a lower contrast between code and background than their light theme oriented peers.
+Background colors averaged 85% black and the primary code color to background contrast ratio averaged 9 to 1.
+This seems to contradict the dark themes offered by many other developer tools, where dark is often interpreted as near 100% black and text is often 100% white.

 Conversely, all light mode users at Sourcegraph prefer the maximum contrast with 100% white backgrounds and a black primary code color.